Nicolás Messiniti

-Nicolás Ariel Messiniti (born 21 February 1996) is an Argentine professional footballer who plays as a forward for Tristán Suárez, on loan from Independiente.
+Nicolás Ariel Messiniti (born 21 February 1996) is an Argentine professional footballer who plays as a forward for C.D.
+Marathón.

 Career

 Messiniti's career began with Argentine Primera División side Independiente.
 In July 2017, Messiniti was loaned out to fellow Primera División team San Martín.
 His professional debut arrived on 28 October in a 1–0 home win against Estudiantes.
 A loan to Defensores de Belgrano of Primera B Nacional was confirmed on 22 August 2018.